-Overview of Impaler's Minimal Game Engine
+Overview of Impaler's Minimal Engine

-12 Jan 2023Impaler is a minimal first person arena shooter that sells for $3 USD.
-The scope and complexity of the game is relatively low compared to other titles.
+Impaler is a minimal first-person arena shooter that sells for $3.
+The scope and complexity of the game are relatively low compared to other titles.
 My approach was to build only what was necessary to power this one game.
 As a result, the engine is feature-poor and doesn’t compare to something like Unity or Unreal.
-On the bright side, the limitations helped me keep the game’s scope manageable.
-This post will cover the major components and examples of how they are used.
+On the bright side, these limitations helped me keep the game’s scope in check.
+This post will cover the major components and a few examples of their use.

 High-level Organization